Managing Workflows

 To move a subfolder

-• Click and drag the folder/subfolder to a different folder.
+• Click and drag the folder/subfolder to the desired destination folder.

 Deleting Folders

-You can delete any subfolders that you have created under Shared Workflows.
+You can delete any subfolder created within Shared Workflows.
 System folders cannot be deleted.

 To delete a folder